icey502/ammap-country-map-generator/README.md

 - Most of the code here was written in a big hurry, as the need was to generate maps and not to make things pretty; there are still many rough edges and things that could be improved.
 - No map shaping, smoothing, or size reduction is currently performed.
-- The code makes use of a simple tokenization code that I wrote and put on bitbucket last year called "fokenizer" ([https://bitbucket.org/icey502/fokenizer](https://bitbucket.org/icey502/fokenizer)).
+- The code makes use of a simple token-replacement code that I wrote and put on bitbucket last year called "fokenizer" ([https://bitbucket.org/icey502/fokenizer](https://bitbucket.org/icey502/fokenizer)).